AdobeDocs/experience-manager-65.pt-BR/help/assets/video.md

    In the tool, in the **[!UICONTROL Enter URL of video file]** field, paste the copied URL of your video file and then click **[!UICONTROL Load]**.
 See [Obtain a URL for an Asset](/help/assets/linking-urls-to-yourwebapplication.md#obtaining-a-url-for-an-asset) to get the URL to the video file itself which you can then paste into the **[!UICONTROL Enter URL of video file field]**.
 Internet Explorer, Chrome, or Safari can then natively play back the video. -->

    Siga as instruções na tela de um site para criar e salvar o arquivo WebVTT.
-Quando terminar, copie o conteúdo do arquivo de legenda e cole-o em um editor de texto sem formatação e salve-o com um `.vtt` extensão do nome do arquivo.
+Quando terminar, copie o conteúdo do arquivo de legenda e cole-o em um editor de texto sem formatação e salve-o com uma extensão de nome de arquivo `.vtt`.

    >[!NOTE]
    >